Ahmed-El-Achek/sonic_game/README.md

 # sonic_game

-first OOP project for bootcamp decode Mtl
+It's my first project for concordia bootcam, Sonic Game was a game that allows me to learn OOP.

 # Demo